troyfigiel/monorepo/README.md

 - betterscreenlock automatically locks after 10 mins, even when a video is playing
 - Set up impermance module.
 Can I use this together with Syncthing somehow?
 - Look into Peerix
-- Re encrypt my secrets.yaml with my new SSH key
+- Automatically import public keys into /home/troy/.gnupg with ultimate trust